easydigitaldownloads/edd-featured-downloads/readme.txt

 === EDD Featured Downloads ===
-Contributors: sumobi
+Contributors: sumobi, easydigitaldownloads
-Tags: easy digital downloads, digital downloads, e-downloads, edd, featured downloads, featured Requires at least: 3.3
+Tags: easy digital downloads, digital downloads, e-downloads, edd, featured downloads, featured Requires at least: 3.9
-Tested up to: 3.5.1
+Tested up to: 4.7.3
-Stable tag: 1.0
+Stable tag: 1.0.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A plugin for Easy Digital Downloads so you can easily feature your downloads
+Easily feature your downloads

 == Description ==

 This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/ "Easy Digital Downloads").
 It's aimed at developers/clients who need to show a list of featured downloads.

 1. Provides a template tag so finely-tuned placement of featured downloads in your theme is possible.
 1. Provides a shortcode which will simply list all the featured downloads, without the need to enter any IDs.
 1. Provides a simple interface for managing featured downloads in the WordPress admin.
 A "feature download" checkbox will be added to each download edit/publish screen as well as the quick edit boxes.
 At a glance you'll also be able to see which downloads have been featured on your website from the main download listing.